rajkumar4041/use-redux-state-Documentation/README.md

 **Happy coding! 🎉**

-This examples project demonstrates the power and flexibility of the `use-redux-state` package for managing global state in React applications.
+This examples project demonstrates the power and flexibility of the `redux-toolkit-state` package for managing global state in React applications.
 Each example is designed to be both educational and practical, showing real-world patterns you can apply to your own projects.